salesforce/apex-mockery/README.md

 ##### Parameterized configuration

-It can be configured to return a specific value, when call with specific parameters It can be configured to throw a specific value, when call with specific parameters Use `Params` class to build the params matcher list and configure the spy to behave as you need
+Configure it to return a specific value, when call with specific parameters Configure it to throw a specific value, when call with specific parameters Use `Params` class to build the params matcher list and configure the spy to behave as you need

 ```java